iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 conflicts.

 **Note: this RFC is about ledger computation only.
 For this reason, it assumes that the past cone of a milestone has already been confirmed and all the referenced bundles have been validated.
-However, in the event that an invalid bundle was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it should not have.**
+A bundle is considered valid if it is syntactically valid and its signatures are valid.
+In the event that an invalid bundle was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it should not have.**

 ## Deterministically ordering the Tangle